nareike/adhs/README.md

 Sometimes one needs to set up a quick SPARQL endpoint for a local Turtle file without installing a triplestore.
 This is a quick *demo* how to use the Python 3 microframework [Flask](http://flask.pocoo.org/) and [RDFLib](https://github.com/RDFLib) to provide an **Ad-Hoc SPARQL** endpoint based on a Turtle or RDF/XML file.

 ### Usage

+Example:
 ```
-./adhs.py file.ttl -i turtle
+./adhs.py file.ttl -i turtle -p 5000
 ```

 The `-i` parameter is optional but should be used to specify the format of the file.
 If it's missing, `rdflib.util.guess_format()` will be used.

-Flask will be accessible on default port 5000.
+The `-p` parameter is optional as well.
+If not provided, flask will be accessible on default port 5000.
 Navigate to

 ```
 http://localhost:5000/sparql
 ```

 to get a very basic form to enter and submit your queries (the form is just some icing on the cake).

 Additionally, the SPARQL endpoint accepts GET requests: